avagait/pfmgait/README.prl.txt

 Support
 ~~~~~~~

-For any query/suggestion/complaint or simply to say you like/use the annotation and software just drop us an email
+For any query/suggestion/complaint or simply to say you like/use the software, just drop us an email

 fcastro<AT>uma<DOT>es
 mjmarin<AT>uco<DOT>es